BuonHobo/tesi-triennale/Content/The implementation.md

 The Problem Solving component is responsible for generating plans that satisfy the given planning goals.
 It consists of a planner that uses search heuristics to leverage the hierarchical structure of the planning domain during plan generation.
 The planner is capable of dealing with temporal uncertainty during plan generation by leveraging information about the temporal uncertainty of the planning domain.
 This layer works in conjunction with the Representation Framework to support hierarchical modeling and solving of timeline-based planning problems under uncertainty.

 The planner uses the information stored in the plan database, such as state variables, decomposition rules, and synchronization rules.
-It's aim is to synthesize a set of operations that, given an initial state, allow the system to reach a desired goal state.
+Its aim is to synthesize a set of operations that, given an initial state, allow the system to reach a desired goal state.
 The reasoning process relies on a model which represents a general description of the problem to solve.
 The model provides a representation of the environment in terms of the possible states of the world and the actions the system can perform to interact with the environment.

 Suitable plans are found through the use of a Search Strategy class, which determines how the planner explores the space of possible solutions in order to find a plan that achieves the desired goal state.
 The choice of search strategy can have a significant impact on the efficiency and effectiveness of the planning process.
 There are many search strategies that can be used by planners, each with its own strengths and weaknesses.
 Some common search strategies include depth-first search, breadth-first search, best-first search, and iterative deepening search.
 The choice of search strategy depends on factors such as the size and complexity of the problem space, the available computational resources, and the desired trade-off between speed and optimality.